 Long-term and short-term goals are planned, considering the growth of the team.
 It involves managing, controlling, and developing teams effectively.

 Providing and gathering information to delegate clearly defined tasks.
-Briefing teams and setting benchmarks to improve performance becomes a vital part of planning and development.
+Briefing teams and setting benchmarks to improve performance is vital to planning and development.

 Accessing the performance of individuals and teams to know their strengths and weaknesses.
 Assisting and encouraging groups and individuals to perform better and designing better strategies to improve performance to reach goals faster.